kholia/OSX-KVM/README.md

   ```

 * Create a virtual HDD image where macOS will be installed.
 If you change the
-  name of the disk image from `mac_hdd.img` to something else, the boot scripts
+  name of the disk image from `mac_hdd_ng.img` to something else, the boot scripts
   will need to be updated to point to the new image name.

   ```